 When eating a vegetarian diet, it’s important to be mindful of having enough foods rich in non-heme iron.

-7 foods high in iron for pregnancy
+7 iron rich foods for pregnancy

-Here is a list of iron-rich foods that will help keep your iron levels high in pregnancy:
+Here is a list of iron rich foods that will help keep your iron levels high in pregnancy:

 Spinach, broccoli, and dark green leafy vegetables, including kale, are foods high in iron.
-Legumes, lentils, lima beans and quinoa will also help prevent iron deficiency.
+Legumes, lentils, lima beans, and quinoa will also help prevent iron deficiency.

 Vitamin C helps with iron absorption and is found in some vegetables like peppers, Brussels sprouts, broccoli, leafy greens, and potatoes.